COMMISSION FOR ASSESSMENT & EVALUATION

 upcoming events

-ACPA Assessment Institute: June 25-28, 2024
+ACPA Assessment Institute: 2025 Dates TBA!

 In the field of assessment in higher education, many professionals have extensive academic and professional backgrounds that are commonly understood to be closely-linked to assessment work, such as degrees in data analytics, policy studies, student affairs, and others.
 Taking pride in the field’s accessibility to all who take interest in assessment work in higher education, the Commission for Assessment and Education ponders the pathways into the field for professionals who may not hold a readily-recognizable degree or professional position that is linked to the assessment field, including the potential pathways graduate students, new professionals, or professionals thinking of shifting to the assessment functional area may view as available to them.
+The panelists for the webinar each currently work in assessment in higher education, and each has navigated a non-traditional path to their work.
+The panelists will share their own personal and professional journeys and will discuss how folks can also forge a path toward careers in assessment in higher education in creative and unexpected ways.

-The owner of this website has made a committment to accessibility and inclusion, please report any problems that you encounter using the contact form on this website.
+The owner of this website has made a commitment to accessibility and inclusion, please report any problems that you encounter using the contact form on this website.
 This site uses the WP ADA Compliance Check plugin to enhance accessibility.